 I bought these glasses in France, and I was covered by insurance so it wasn't much.
 I don't even know what I should expect to pay for a new pair...
 Any idea??

 And on a totally unrelated subject.
-I've been watching the Deadliest Catch on the Discovery Channel.
-AWESOME show!!
+I've been watching the

 I've had the biggest school girl crush on Sig Hansen...
 I've never cared for the whole blond hair, blue eyes, Norwegian type, but there's something about him...

 I've computed all the debts we have which includes: